bli202/cse15l-lab-reports/lab1.md

 ## Step Three: Exploring some commands

-  - Now as we are connected to the remote server, we can try some commands such as ls and ls -lat, it will print the following message on the remote server:
+  - Now as we are connected to the remote server, we can try some commands such as `ls` and `ls -lat`, it will print the following message on the remote server:

 ![Image](7.png)